 Patients usually have check-ins every few months so doctors can adjust treatment if needed and prevent complications.
 Your care team will focus on helping you stay independent, control your symptoms, and enjoy your life.

-If you or a loved one is experiencing symptoms of Parkinson’s disease or another movement disorder, specialists at AHN Allegheny General Hospital are here to help.
+If you or a loved one is experiencing symptoms of Parkinson’s disease or another movement disorder, specialists at AHN Allegheny General Hospital are here to help with unique, whole-person care.

 Early care can make a big difference.
 Learn more or schedule an appointment at AGH by calling 412-359-8850.